saweeet/saweeet.github.io/content/en/projects/This is how I stream.md

 At this stage you should now be able to test this.
 Make sure your mobile phone is connected to your home Wi-Fi.
 Then, using Stremio, try searching and watching a few movies and TV shows using Stremio.

-> **Important**:
+ **Note**:
-> -  If you're watching content at home, do not simultaneously watch content on a different device outside your home.
+-  When watching content at home, do not simultaneously watch content on a different device outside your home.
-> - You can only watch media content from a single WAN IP address.
+- Only watch media content from a single WAN IP address.
 The WAN IP address is the IP assigned to your modem by your Internet Service Provider.
 All devices connected to your home Wi-Fi will use the same WAN IP.
-> - If your mobile phone is not connected to Wi-Fi, it will use a 4G/5G network and a different WAN IP address.
+- If your mobile phone is not connected to Wi-Fi, it will use a 4G/5G network and a different WAN IP address.
-> - If Real-Debrid detects multiple IP addresses, it might believe you're abusing the system, that is, sharing your credentials with everyone and block your access.
+- If Real-Debrid detects multiple IP addresses, it may believe you're abusing the system by sharing your credentials with everyone.

  **Step 4: Install the Stremio App on Your TV**

 - Search for the Stremio app on the Google Play Store and download it.

-- After logging into Stremio, you may need to download the Torrentio RD add-on again.
+If you're using an Amazon Firestick, then that's another story.
-- After clicking `Configure`, you should see an QR code displayed on the TV.
+- After logging into Stremio, you should see an QR code displayed on the TV.
 Use your mobile phone and scan it.
 - Follow the prompts, and the app should automatically configure the API key on your TV.

 The Stremio client UI does not have as good as Netflix, Jellyfin, Plex etc. There are free alternatives such as Kodi, but requires a lot further technical dive.
 For 4K content, you need to have a good internet download speed.
 I have a 100mbps down and do not have any issues streaming.